My Life! Teaching in a Korean University

 shop-now-button

-Have your Say about Making ESL Lesson Plans
+University ESL Lesson Plans

-If you teach adults in Korea or around the world, please let us know what you do in your classes?
+If you teach adults in Korea or around the world, please let us know what you do in your classes.
 Do you have any go-to university ESL lesson plans that you’d like to share with us?
 Leave a comment below and let us know.
 We’d love to hear from you.

-Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
-It’ll help other busy teachers, like yourself when planning their English classes.
+Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
+It’ll help other busy teachers, like yourself, when planning their English classes.

-Last update on 2022-05-24 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2022-06-17 / Affiliate links / Images from Amazon Product Advertising API

 About Jackie